Reports

 Even more importantly, the project has already passed key permitting milestones, including a previous environmental impact statement that supports a mine operating within Saskatchewan’s required throughput of under 5,000 tonnes per day.
 This means that Fortune Bay can build on this existing work rather than starting from scratch, saving time, money, and regulatory headaches.

 Of course, none of these factors would matter if Fortune Bay lacked the finances to actually advance Goldfields through the next stages of development.
-But there’s good news on that front too: Fortune Bay closed out 2025 with an $8 million bought deal private placement, empowering it to execute its plans without any near-term capital constraints.
+But there’s good news on that front too: Fortune Bay closed out 2025 with an $8 million bought deal private placement, strengthening its balance sheet and supporting its planned 2026 work program at Goldfields.

 Goldfields’ development could drive catalytic growth potential